SIDN/spin/doc/Statistics.md

 The fields value and count together can be used for averages in UI.
-In code this would just look like
+In code this just looks like

-	static stat_t ctr = { stat_modname, "Interesting thing", STAT_TOTAL };
+	#include "statistics.h"
+	STAT_MODULE(module-name)

-with stat_modname a string constant at the top of the file.
-This struct declaration could even be included inside a function code
+at the top of the module, and for each counter a definition(inside or outside a function)

+	STAT_COUNTER(ctr1, counter1-name, STAT_TOTAL);
+	STAT_COUNTER(ctr2, counter2-name, STAT_MAX);

 calls while running

-	stat_val(&ctr, val);

-Statistics package will do something intelligent

-	counter -> just add 1
-	total -> just add value
-	max -> increase max if
+	STAT_VALUE(ctr1, value);

+Statistics package keeps track of number of times counter was accessed, and either the TOTAL or MAX of the values.

+All names, module and counter, can be typed without quotes.
+The statistics.h file takes care of all that.

-At regular intervals the statistics package will report JSON data containing all values like:
+At regular intervals the statistics package reports JSON data containing all values with multiple reports of the form:

-	Results: array of ( package, array of (name, type, value, count))

-but then properly JSONified.
-Simpler is multiple reports of the form:

 	package, name, type, value, count

-These reports will be published on the SPIN/statistics channel, and it is left to external commands to make sense of them.
+These reports are published on the SPIN/stat channel, and it is left to external programs to make sense of them.

+All counters and all code will disappear from compiled code at the unsetting of one preprocessor variable.